 In 2018, UK courts joined the club and began issuing ASIs against Chinese companies.
 In Conversant v Huawei and ZTE China, the High Court expressed concern about the artificial attempt to anchor proceedings in another country where the true connection of the case was with the UK jurisdiction.
-It deemed some aspects of the parallel Shenzhen proceedings 'vexatious in that they sought to obstruct, or could have had the effect of obstructing pending proceedings before the English court or of
+It deemed some aspects of the parallel Shenzhen proceedings 'vexatious in that they sought to obstruct, or could have had the effect of obstructing pending proceedings before the English court or of undermining or frustrating the performance of a judgment given by the English court'.60

-Microsoft Corp v Motorola Inc, 696 F3d 872 (9th Cir 2012).
+54 Microsoft Corp v Motorola Inc, 696 F3d 872 (9th Cir 2012).

-Huawei Technologies Co Ltd v Samsung Elecs Co Ltd, 340 FSupp3d 934 (ND Cal 2018).
+55 Huawei Technologies Co Ltd v Samsung Elecs Co Ltd, 340 FSupp3d 934 (ND Cal 2018).